AmirMohammadSaberi99/ARP1/README.md

 - **Continuous Position Update**: The main loop of the program continuously updates the drone's position based on user inputs.
 - **Signal Handling**: Includes a SIGINT signal handler for graceful termination of the program.

+# C Server Application

+## Overview
+This project is a C-based server application that highlights key aspects of network communication and shared memory management.
+It is designed to handle client-server interactions and inter-process communication efficiently.

+## Features

+### Socket Management
+- Sets up and manages a network socket.
+- Binds the socket to an IP address and listens for client requests.
+- Accepts incoming connections and handles client requests.

+### Shared Memory Handling
+- Establishes and manages a named shared memory segment.
+- Facilitates inter-process communication and data sharing.

+### Signal Handling
+- Implements signal handlers for SIGINT (Ctrl+C) signals.
+- Ensures a graceful shutdown process, including the release of resources and closing of network connections.

+### Logging
+- Includes functions to create log files and record server activity, aiding in monitoring and debugging.